Date caramel is the absolute best thing ever.

 - You will use only this cream portion in your date caramel.

-- Place your pitted dates in the food processor and process on the S blade.
-If you're using vanilla extract add it in.
+- Place your pitted dates and vanilla extract in the food processor and process on the S blade.

 - The dates will initially form a giant ball of toffee.

 - Continue to process beyond this point until the giant ball begins to break up.

 - You can also stop the processor and break it up with your hands, and then start it up again.